OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log3_draw-animate-shape.md

 The vertices of the triangle are now loaded in the VBO and used by the vertex shader every time the scene is rendered.

-You can modify the data you send in the VBO.
+As a test, you can modify the data you send in the VBO.
 Add as many triangle you want.
 Here is a quad formed by 2 triangles :

 ~~~ JavaScript
 // define vertices of a quad